DerBrunoIR/SystemGoverner/README.md

 The main feature is the convinience of python as configuration language and the simplicity of the only interface `State`.

-# TODO

-System configuration is difficult to test without much effort.
-Some time in the future I will probably investigate writing tests.
-Until then, most code is tested only manually by me.

 # Example Usage